Weighted On-Base Average (wOBA)

 - Hard-Hit RateHard-hit rate is the percentage of batted balls struck above a set exit-velocity threshold — typically 95 mph in MLB, scaled lower for amateur levels.
 It measures contact quality independent of luck.

-- Walk RateWalk rate (BB%) is the percentage of a hitter's plate appearances that end in a walk — an indicator of plate discipline, pitch recognition, and the ability to take advantage of a pitcher's wildness.
+- Walk RateWalk rate (BB%) is the percentage of a hitter's plate appearances that end in a walk.
+This means an indicator of plate discipline, pitch recognition.
+The ability to take advantage of a pitcher's wildness.

 - Exit Velocity (EV)Exit velocity is how fast the ball comes off the bat, in mph.
 It is a ceiling metric — the harder you hit it, the farther it can go.